keithbabinec/Archivial/README.md

 Pull request and integration builds are run via Azure DevOps CI.
 Releases are automatically published to the Github releases tab.

 This project was recently renamed from the former temporary codename (Ozette).
-References should be updated soon.
+References are in the process of being updated.

 [![Build status](https://ozette.visualstudio.com/ozette-project/_apis/build/status/ozette-project-CI)](https://ozette.visualstudio.com/ozette-project/_build/latest?definitionId=1)